WHAT ARE THE RULES?

 If you have a medical condition, take regular medication, have recently been unwell, in hospital or had surgery, we strongly recommend you seek approval from your treating doctor before participating in the challenge.

 We also don’t recommend the challenge to people under the age of 15, because young people need adequate energy to support growth.
-Drop us a line at hello[at]lbl.com.au if you’re a teenager looking to take the challenge, though – we’ve got another option for you!
+Although, if you're a teenager looking to take the challenge, drop us a line at hello[at]lbl.com.au – we’ve got another option for you!

 CAN I KEEP UP MY USUAL EXERCISE ROUTINE DURING THE CHALLENGE?